AN OVERVIEW OF THE CRYSTAL LODGE

 So, why “The Crystal Lodge”?

 The Crystal Lodge was still a dream and once Alison had taken over NGC, she decided to change the name, the logo and the NGC website and create The Crystal Lodge (London) Ltd on the very strong foundations.
 This wasn’t designed to be disrespectful to Nancy, as Alison was so genuinely thrilled and delighted that Nancy had offered her the opportunity to buy her company.
-However, the name did begin to cause confusion as The Crystal Lodge will only be stocking Swarovski crystal and no other collectibles – within the first few weeks, we had been asked about handbags, wedding bouquets, diecast, Stratton compacts, Lladro, teddy bears, discontinued china – you name it!
+However, the name did begin to cause confusion as The Crystal Lodge would only be stocking Swarovski crystal and no other collectibles – within the first few weeks, we had been asked about handbags, wedding bouquets, diecast, Stratton compacts, Lladro, teddy bears, discontinued china – you name it!
 Plus the second problem was that people couldn’t quite understand why the company had a different person’s name to the name of the owner!
 So, the decision was made.
 The original sole trader name would be converted to the Limited Company by replacing the Nancy Gibbs name.

 The original name “The Crystal Lodge” was one of those things which just “happened”, based on the requirement for a brand identity of its own which reflected what the company did.
 After several days of suggestions, ideas and complete dismay that we couldn’t find “the one”, there was a period where everyone said – no more discussions about names today.
 Forget it – don’t think about it – do something else.
 One night, while Alison was washing her hair (for some reason, she has most of her best ideas while washing her hair!) she was running through names for groups of animals – but Parliament of Owls and Crash of Rhinos just weren’t working!
 Suddenly she had the idea of the names of homes of animals.
 After all, the company would be the “home of retired Swarovski crystal” and the vast majority of the products would be animals, so it seemed an ideal concept to have the name of an animal’s home for the animals to live in until they found a new home.
 After thinking of setts, dreys, nests and eeries – suddenly “Lodge” came into her head.
 Instinctively she knew that was the one!!
 So, “The Crystal Lodge” it was.

 From there, the inevitable “catchphrases” sprung up.
 The most apt one being “The Crystal Lodge = the home of retired Swarovski crystal”.
-If you will pardon the puns, the team also came up with “The Crystal Lodge is the logical place to buy Swarovski crystal” (groan) and just so sellers don’t feel left out: “Your crystal lodges with us while it finds a new home.
+If you will pardon the puns, the team also came up with “The Crystal Lodge is the logical place to buy Swarovski crystal” (groan) and just so sellers don’t feel left out: “Your crystal lodges with us while it finds a new home".

 A big surprise on our second birthday!